jason-callaway/ocp35-aws/README.md

 # ocp35-aws

-Example OCP 3.5 deployment for AWS
+Example deployment of OpenShift Container Platform 3.5 in AWS